rogincodes/WSAT-Final-Project_Web-Portfolio/README.md

 ## Website link: wsatfinalproject.infinityfreeapp.com
 #### This web portfolio served as our final project.
 It is the compilation of activities we have completed in our Web Systems and Technologies course.

 Note: It was my first time doing web development.
-So my codes are as messy as they can get.
+So my codes are as messy as they can get, and the design is not very modern and aesthetic.

 #### Website snapshots:
 ![home](https://github.com/rogincodes/Web_Systems_Final_Output/blob/main/snapshots/Home.png)